 It’s Nice to Use Your Beautified Unworn Jewelry for Gifts

-So I found a nice big and decorative bail for the chain to run through.
+So I found a beautiful, decorative bail which was large enough for a chain to run through and balance with the size of the pearl.
+Then I separated the top part of the ring that held her Mabe pearl and diamonds from the under structure of her ring.
 I carefully took the top part with her Mabe pearl and diamonds off the under structure of her ring.

 So Did Her Niece Like it?

 Nope, because she never got it.
 Annabelle fell in love with her Mabe pearl all over again!

 After four years of neglect and warehousing, we gave Anabelle’s pearl a makeover that was meant to be seen.